buehler/mse-project-thesis-1/sections/02_definitions.md

 ## The Sidecar Pattern {#sec:kubernetes_sidecar}

-According to @burns:DesignPatternsForContainerSystems, the sidecar pattern is the most common pattern for multi-container deployments [@burns:DesignPatternsForContainerSystems, section 4.1].
+According to @burns:DesignPatternsForContainerSystems, the sidecar pattern is the most common pattern for multi-container deployments.
 Sidecars are containers that enhance the functionality of the main container in a pod.
 An example for such a sidecar is a log collector, that collects log files written to the file system and forwards them towards some log processing software [@burns:DesignPatternsForContainerSystems, section 4.1].
-Another example is the Google CloudSQL Proxy^[<https://github.com/GoogleCloudPlatform/cloudsql-proxy>, which provides access to a CloudSQL instance from a pod without routing the whole traffic through Kubernetes services.
+Another example is the Google CloudSQL Proxy^[<https://github.com/GoogleCloudPlatform/cloudsql-proxy>], which provides access to a CloudSQL instance from a pod without routing the whole traffic through Kubernetes services.

 ![Sidecar container extending a main container in a pod.
 As example, this could be a log collector [@burns:DesignPatternsForContainerSystems, figure 1].](diagrams/component/sidecar-pattern.puml){#fig:kubernetes_sidecar short-caption="Example of a sidecar container"}